zishon89us/node-cheat/awsome/README.md

 *  wget will download the given link > wget google.com
 *  sudo is something like run as administrator i.e. used to get permissions from root
 *  ping is used to send small packet over the network if received back it means it's communicating back
 *  In TypeScript, two types are compatible if their internal structure is compatible.
+*  Blue-green deployment is a technique that reduces downtime and risk by running two identical production environments called Blue and Green.